-Foster care counselors are similar to child, family and school social workers; according to the U.S. Bureau of Labor Statistics (BLS), child, family and school social workers earned a median annual income of $42,350 as of May of 2015 (www.bls.gov).
-The BLS predicted that jobs for these social workers will grow by 6% from 2014-2024, as fast as other jobs during the same time period.
+Foster care counselors are similar to child, family and school social workers; according to the U.S. Bureau of Labor Statistics (BLS), child, family and school social workers earned a median annual income of $46,270 as of May of 2018 (www.bls.gov).
+The BLS predicted that jobs for these social workers will grow by 7% from 2018-2028, faster than average of other jobs during the same time period.

 Duties of a Foster Care Counselor

 Foster care counselors meet with children and families in-home or elsewhere at the client's convenience.
 Duties may include the assessment of a child's needs and problem areas before and after placement, as well as working with children who need intensive intervention related to adjustment issues after placement.
 Interventions may include family therapy, group therapy, working with parents on the special needs of the child and working with educational and other professionals involved with the child.